Rasa-healthbot/healthbot/Progess.md

  Members: Manya, Pragya
  time: 9:30pm

- Pragya installed NGrok, created an account on it, and tried completing the sign up and account set up for Twilio, sge had some errors about Twilio sign up which they figured out in DSM.
+ Pragya installed NGrok, created an account on it, and tried completing the sign up and account set up for Twilio, she had some errors about Twilio sign up which we figured out in DSM.

  Pragya provided Manya with following link for better understanding of documentation techniques https://guides.github.com/features/mastering-markdown/